Kenneth Bailey, Sector Organizing and Strategy Lead

 Ayako Maruyama, Creativity Lab Design Lead

-Inspired by her parents at an early age, Ayako is dedicated to working in the social sector.
+Inspired by her family, Ayako is dedicated to working in the social and creative sectors.
 Her path led to DS4SI during a workshop for intercultural planners where Lori and Kenny's presentation on Spatial Justice blew her mind.
-Upon joining the team as a Design Intern, she assisted in the creation of Action Lab, which was the Design Studio’s first pop-up shop inside a national conference.
+Upon joining the team as a Design Intern, she assisted in the creation of Action Lab, which was the Design Studio’s first pop-up lab inside a national conference.
 She studied Industrial Design at Rhode Island School of Design and received a Master of City Planning degree from Boston University.
 At RISD, she focused on design for social change, creating projects like furniture that played with human postures, and a new design education curriculum to include community engagement and human centered design as part of the pedagogy.
 Before joining the studio, Ayako worked as a design consultant for Maternova, making informational graphics to assist midwives and doing material sustainability strategy for billboard waste at Lamar Graphics.
 She is committed to meeting people's needs and enhancing their experience through research and design thinking.
-Ayako grew up in cities with her family in the Philippines, Japan, Mozambique, and Denmark, and has most recently been living (and biking) in Providence and Boston.
-She also likes capoeira and gardening in the city.

 Kiara Nagel has worked for a number of initiatives and organizations, fostering collaboration across boundaries and supporting equitable community development.
 Her work stems from an exploration of the historical patterns of development and forced displacement and she works to provide space for those most directly affected to be engaged in decision-making about how their places would be shaped, understood and represented.
 Kiara holds a BA from Hampshire College and a Masters in City Planning from the Department of Urban Studies and Planning at Massachusetts Institute of Technology.
 In addition to her role as fellow at DS4SI, she also serves as faculty at University of Orange, a free people’s university.
 She is working to design and map mechanisms for supporting linkages between creative placemaking and anti-displacement struggles globally, from New York to New Orleans to Darfur and beyond.